fylgja/site/src/components/stretched-link.md

 ## Why use this

-Why do this.
-You might ask.
-Well for accessibility.
+Why do this, you might ask, well for accessibility.

 If you use a link on the card, the complete content becomes part of the link description,